 Each student will take home a pint of ice cream to stash in the freezer.
 (So, please plan to go home, or somewhere that you have access to a freezer, after the class.)
 I'll also bring some other recipes that I've made with the same basic formula so we can have a taste test/ice cream social at the end.

 Let me know if you have any flavors that you love, and I can try to create recipes for them ahead of time.

-In July, she dedicated herself to the Simply Stated Ice Cream Social blog and created 8 original ice cream recipes and 4 toppings.
-She also competed in the first ever Brooklyn Ice Cream Takedown, and while she was not victorious, her Dirty Chai was quite delicious.
+Formerly an editor for Real Simple magazine, Kristin took her love of ice cream to the next level by creating original recipes for the Simply Stated Ice Cream Social blog.
+She also competed in the first-ever Brooklyn Ice Cream Takedown in 2011.
+And while she was not victorious, her Dirty Chai was quite delicious.